 REQUIREMENTS FOR ADMISSION

-In order to enroll with Elite Bartending School Nashville, potential students must be over the age of 18 and have a photo ID with their Date of Birth, along with official documentation of student’s academic record.
+In order to enroll with Elite Bartending School Nashville, potential students must be over the age of 18 and have a photo ID with their Date of Birth.
 This is required at the time of enrollment.
 Students must be able to understand basic English and have the ability to read the Catalog and Bar Handbook.
 As well, as operate minor appliances, and be able to perform basic mathematical equations used for measuring, pouring, and cash handling.
 Potential students are urged to sit in on a free class before enrolling to determine if they meet these requirements to determine their level of commitment.
-One of the following documents must be submitted upon admission:

 The following info is data collected from: www.tn.gov